Our Pictures -

 We do a large assortment of finishes.
 Here's some playground equipment (before and after).

-The underside was treated with a rust preventing primer and topcoat, and the bright colors on the slide rails add some excitement.
+The underside was treated with a rust preventing primer and topcoat.
+Much better!

 The underside was in need of attention because of all the rust.